zerothi/ncdf/README.md

 ## Downloading and installation ##

-Installing fdict requires a download of the library hosted at [github](https://github.com/) at [ncdf@git].
+Installing ncdf requires a download of the library hosted at [github](https://github.com/) at [ncdf@git].

-Note that NCDF depends on the dictionary library [fdict@git].
+Note that ncdf depends on the dictionary library [fdict@git].

 If `fdict` is not already installed you may need to add the submodule